 -No bumper bar.
 While V has an included bumper, for C you will need t purchase it separately.

 -Narrow frame.
-C is more narrow at 22″ wide vs V that is 25″.
+C is more narrow at 22″ wide vs V which is 25″.

 -Smaller wheels.
-V has 8″ front 11″ rear wheels vs C that has 6″ front 7½” rear wheels.
+V has 8″ front and 11″ rear wheels vs C has 6″ front and 7½” rear wheels.

 -Less storage.
 The basket on the C is smaller and there is no zipper pocket behind the seat like on V.

 -Weight.
-V weighs 25.5 lbs vs C that weighs only 22 lbs.
+V weighs 25.5 lbs vs C which weighs only 22 lbs.

 Specs